louismullie/temp-data/markdown_final/c3d28bbd-90b0-a91d-a030-0daec6db3b9c.md

 ### Gastric cancer, version 2.2025, NCCN clinical practice guidelines in oncology [^764b8fe1].
 Journal of the National Comprehensive Cancer Network (2025).
 High credibility.

-NCCN Gastric cancer — postoperative management updates after resection specify that for R0 resection, "Observation (if received preoperative chemoradiation) removed as an option" and "Systemic therapy, if received preoperatively (category 1)."
+NCCN Gastric cancer — postoperative management updates after resection specify that for R0 resection, "Observation (if received preoperative chemoradiation) removed as an option" and "Systemic therapy, if received preoperatively (category 1)".
 For R1 disease, "Chemoradiation (fluoropyrimidine-based), only if not received preoperatively.
-Also for R2 resection."
+Also for R2 resection".

 ---